Striking union workers protest at Verizon shareholder meeting

-NEW YORK (Reuters) - Dozens of Verizon Communications Inc (VZ.N) landline workers, on strike since mid-April after contract talks hit an impasse, marched on the company’s annual shareholder meeting in Albuquerque, New Mexico, on Thursday.
+(Reuters) - Dozens of Verizon Communications Inc landline workers, on strike since mid-April after contract talks hit an impasse, marched on the company’s annual shareholder meeting in Albuquerque, New Mexico, on Thursday and several people were arrested for blocking traffic, unions said.

-The unions said about 15 protesters blocked traffic after they laid down atop a large banner on the street.
-The Albuquerque Police Department said no arrests were made but 15 people were cited.
+More than 250 protesters, including workers and their supporters, took part in the demonstration at the meeting, where the agenda included an election for 13 directors and a vote on executive compensation.

-More than 250 protesters, including workers and supporters, demonstrated at the meeting, where the agenda included an election for 13 directors and a vote on executive compensation.
+The unions for the strikers said they also planned hundreds of protests across the United States against Verizon, which is the No. 1 U.S. wireless service provider.

-The unions for the strikers said they also planned hundreds of protests across the United States against Verizon, the No. 1 U.S. wireless service provider.
+About 15 protesters were arrested outside the meeting venue after they laid down on a large banner on the street to block traffic, the unions said.

 Nearly 40,000 network technicians and customer service representatives of the company’s Fios Internet, telephone and television services units walked off the job on April 13.
 The action was called by the Communications Workers of America and the International Brotherhood of Electrical Workers.